ThisPlatypus/von-Mises-Graphical-Models/README.knit.md

 It is possible to build a graphical model, $(G,Q)$, where $G=(V,E)$, and the set $V$ contains $p$ vertices, each of this is referred about each variables $\Theta=(\Theta_1,\Theta_2,\dots,\Theta_p)$, and the set $E$ is such that a missing edge indicates a conditional independence among variables.

 The literature about this kind of graphical models is really poor and it focuses the attention on protein structure problem.
-Some examples are: <blockquote cite="https://www.pnas.org/content/105/26/8932?etoc-title=Boomsma"><p>Boomsma et al. (2008) </p> </blockquote> that use a dynamic Bayesian network, specifically, they adapt a generalization of hidden Markov model, to localize the protein structure in naive status; <blockquote cite="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2835366/"><p>Lennox et al. (2009) </p> </blockquote>   that present a Bayesian approach to density estimation for bivariate data which combines a Dirichlet process mixture model and a bivariate von Mises.
+Some examples are: <a href="https://www.pnas.org/content/105/26/8932?etoc-title=Boomsma">Boomsma et al.(2008)</a> that use a dynamic Bayesian network, specifically, they adapt a generalization of hidden Markov model, to localize the protein structure in naive status;
+<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2835366/">Lennox et al.(2009)</a>   that present a Bayesian approach to density estimation for bivariate data which combines a Dirichlet process mixture model and a bivariate von Mises.

-Most important work for our aim is one of<blockquote cite="http://ra.adm.cs.cmu.edu/anon/home/ftp/usr0/ftp/2011/CMU-CS-11-108.pdf"><p>Razavian et al. (2011).</p> </blockquote>  They would predict the three dimensional structure of a protein given its amino acid sequence, and adopting an undirected graphical model.
+Most important work for our aim is one of <a href="http://ra.adm.cs.cmu.edu/anon/home/ftp/usr0/ftp/2011/CMU-CS-11-108.pdf">Razavian et al. (2011).</a>  They would predict the three dimensional structure of a protein given its amino acid sequence, and adopting an undirected graphical model.
 They use a factor graph for study the independence structure, furthermore, they assume that angles of the amino acid sequence have a von Mises distribution.

 The biggest problem of this approach is that the likelihood, and consequentially the log-likelihood, are not in closed form.
 To overcome this problem, they use a pseudo-likelihood to parameter estimate.

 ## Introduction to protein structure
 In structural biology there is an unsolved problem called protein folding problem.
 In short, this problem is really important, in fact, since 1994, there is a biennial global competition called the Community Wide Experiment on the Critical Assessment of Techniques for Protein Structure Prediction (CASP).
-This competition has become the gold standard for assessing techniques, and the last year it has been won by a department of Google, Deep Mind, which has presented an Artificial Intelligence called  <blockquote cite="https://deepmind.com/blog/article/AlphaFold-Using-AI-for-scientific-discovery"><p>AlphaFold</p> </blockquote>
+This competition has become the gold standard for assessing techniques, and the last year it has been won by a department of Google, Deep Mind, which has presented an Artificial Intelligence called  <a href="https://deepmind.com/blog/article/AlphaFold-Using-AI-for-scientific-discovery">AlphaFold</a>
 This is to predict the three dimensional structure of a protein given its amino acid sequence.

 Proteins are large and complex molecules, they are essential in sustaining life.
 In this paragraph, we give a brief outline of the fundamental aspects of their structure.
-For furthermore information can be found, for example in <blockquote cite="https://mospace.umsystem.edu/xmlui/bitstream/handle/10355/57017/research.pdf?sequence=2"><p>Brändén and Tooze (1999)</p> </blockquote><blockquote cite="https://pdfs.semanticscholar.org/9243/d38211a9220a5802d44e437e8fa4619a95c3.pdf"><p> Lesk (2001).</p> </blockquote>
+For furthermore information can be found, for example in <a href="https://mospace.umsystem.edu/xmlui/bitstream/handle/10355/57017/research.pdf?sequence=2">Brändén and Tooze (1999)</a> <a href="https://pdfs.semanticscholar.org/9243/d38211a9220a5802d44e437e8fa4619a95c3.pdf">Lesk (2001).</a>

 <figure>